OfficeDev/office-js-docs/README.md

 # Announcements

 1.8 was released to GA during Ignite, September 24<sup>th</sup>, 2018\.
-Check our all the details in our documentation.
+Check our all the details in our [documentation](https://docs.microsoft.com/en-us/javascript/office/requirement-sets/excel-api-requirement-sets?view=office-js#whats-new-in-excel-javascript-api-18).

 New Beta APIs are ready for critique.

 # What’s new in the Excel JavaScript Beta?

 Here is a summary of the APIs and relevant pointers for content.
-Please give it a try and open issues to send us feedback.
+Please give it a try and open issues with your feedback.

 Included in this release are more than 400 new APIs for Excel, please refer to a detailed list here.